go-micro/examples/helloworld/README.md

 # Hello World

-This is hello world using micro
+This is hello world using go-micro

 ## Contents